 Important: Before using the following products, it’s recommended to consult with your doctor.

-- Antihistamines for flea bites.
+Antihistamines for flea bites.
 You may find an oral antihistamine like the Benadryl Ultratabs Antihistamine helps reduce itching and lessen hives or other allergic reactions.
-Antihistamines reduce the production of histamines that cause swelling and itching.
+Antihistamines reduce the production of histamines, chemicals that cause swelling and itching.
+Typical dosage: 25 mg every 4–6 hours, not to exceed 150 mg per day.

-- Antibacterial ointment for flea bites.
+Antibacterial ointment for flea bites.
 If your flea bites are still itching a few days after you noticed them, you may have picked up a secondary infection.
 An antibacterial cream like the GoodSense Maximum Strength Triple Antibiotic Ointment will help fight off the bacteria and soothe your misery.
+Apply a thin layer 2–3 times daily for up to 7 days.

-- Topical corticosteroids for flea bites.
-Hydrocortisone is one of the world’s leading anti-itch medications.
-By calming your body’s immune reaction, corticosteroids like the Cortizone-10 Maximum Strength decrease the itching, pain, and swelling of your flea bites.
+Topical corticosteroids for flea bites.
+Hydrocortisone 1% cream is a leading anti‑itch medication.
+By calming your body’s immune reaction, corticosteroids like the Cortizone‑10 Maximum Strength decrease the itching, pain, and swelling of your flea bites.
+Apply 2–3 times daily to the affected area for up to 5 days.

 - CONTAINS: (1) 1-oz. tube of Cortizone 10 Maximum Strength Cream...